 - They are passionate about their topic, whether it be gut health, endometriosis or weight loss

-- They give specific advice to the general public, often without knowledge of consequences.
+- They give specific advice to the general public, often without the knowledge of consequences.

 The Instragram version of health

 If you have spent even a small amount of time looking through Instagram at the typical posts around health you’ll be familiar with the type of imagery that is promoted.
 This is something that has worried me for years, some of the biggest influencers in the health space aren’t the ones with qualifications or experience but the ones that post the hottest bikini bods – which are usually photoshopped or filtered images.

 So is this healthy?
 Do you need to be able to do a backbend in a bikini on a rock on the beach in order to be healthy?
 Do you need to have perfect hair?
 Or posing perfectly with a salad?
 You know what I mean here, you’ve seen it.
 Influencers with perfect profiles.
 How do you feel when you see these images?
 Does it make you feel healthy?
 Stong?
 Empowered?

 Perfect profiles like this feed into the ‘you’re not good enough’ messages we have been told through the media on TV, advertising, magazines – and now the internet – since we were kids.
 Having your feed full of women or men with bodies like models, specifically posed to give the best angle and then filtered to look shiny and amazing, will not help you to feel good in your own skin.
 Because it isn’t REAL.
 This Instagram veneer is only a tiny portion of this person’s lives, however, it can easily make you feel like yours isn’t good enough.
 If you really knew yoga, you’d know that doing a pose to get a social media shot actually completely goes against what yoga is really about, which is going internal and working on YOURSELF.

 Don’t get me wrong I love a pretty Instagram feed and I’m sure you do too, but ask yourself.
 Is this authentic, or just pretty?